transcom/mymove/docs/adr/0065-use-office-app-for-prime-ui.md

 will have a similar look and feel as the rest of the MilMove Office application.
 This helps users have a unified visual language when interacting with the Prime UI.
 Engineers contributing to the Prime UI will have a shared understanding of how to interact with the Prime API.
-This leads to having knowledge of the Prime API and the Office application shared across different engineering teams and practices.
+This leads to shared knowledge of the Prime API and Office application across different engineering teams and practices.

 #### CODEOWNERS design reviews will be optional